+Accommodations

-When an employee has disclosed a disability as defined by the Americans with Disabilities Act (ADA) and the Fair Employment and Housing Act (FEHA), the District shall explore possibilities of reasonable accommodation prior to making any employment related decision, in accordance with applicable State and Federal laws.
+As defined by Title I of the Americans with Disabilities Act (“ADA”) and California’s Fair Employment and Housing Act (“FEHA”), the District shall engage in a timely, good faith interactive process with employees or employment applicants who are requesting or are in need of reasonable accommodations and, provide reasonable accommodation for employees or employment applicants who, because of their disability, are limited in or unable to perform one or more of the essential functions of their job in accordance with applicable state and federal law.

-An accommodation is reasonable if it does not impose an undue hardship on the District.
-Undue hardship is defined as actions that are excessively costly, extensive, substantial, or disruptive, or that would fundamentally alter the nature or operation of the business.
+An accommodation is deemed reasonable under the law if it will support the employee in performing the essential functions of their position, if it does not impose a significant difficulty or expense on the District, and if it does not create a direct threat of harm or danger to themselves or others.

-At the District’s request, the employee will be responsible for providing medical documentation which describes the employee’s physical limitations in order to assist managers in understanding the nature of the employee’s functional limitations which require accommodation.
-The medical information that is provided by the employee will be used by the District for the sole purpose of evaluating the employee’s reasonable accommodations.
-The District will protect the medical information that is provided by the employee in accordance with applicable State and Federal laws.
+The District reserves the right to request medical documentation to verify the existence of a disability, and to have a full understanding of the employee’s functional limitations and request for reasonable accommodation.
+All information shared with the District through the interactive process will be maintained separate from personnel files and in accordance with ADA/FEHA requirements.
+The medical information that is provided by the employee will be used by the District for the sole purpose of evaluating potential reasonable accommodations, and should not include information related to medical diagnosis, medications, or treatment.
+The District will protect the information that is provided by the employee in accordance with applicable state and federal laws.

-The employee and manager/supervisor with the assistance of the college personnel office or the District’s Human Resources Office will participate in a timely, good faith interactive discussion concerning the functional limitations, the ability to perform the essential functions of the job with or without accommodation, and to determine the possibility of an effective accommodation.
-Employees will be afforded the opportunity to have a representative present during the interactive discussion.
+The employee and manager, with the assistance of the college Human Resources Office and/or the District’s Human Resources Office, will participate in a timely, good faith interactive process concerning the functional limitations, the employee’s ability to perform the essential functions of the job with or without accommodation, and to determine the possibility of effective accommodation(s).
+Employees will be afforded the opportunity to have a representative present throughout the interactive process.

-Reasonable accommodation can include, but is not limited to, modifying job duties, changing the work shift, providing paid or unpaid leaves for medical care, accommodating schedules, modifying the work area, and providing mechanical or electronic aids, possibly subject to negotiation with the union if applicable.
+Reasonable accommodations can include, but are not limited to, modifying how a task is performed, changing the work shift, providing paid or unpaid leaves of absence for medical care, modifying the employee’s physical work area, and providing mechanical or electronic aids, possibly subject to negotiation with the union if applicable.

-The Chancellor or designee is authorized to establish guidelines to ensure consistent application of the Board’s Policy.
+Employees who engage in discrimination, harassment, or retaliation will be subject to disciplinary action up to and including termination.
+Students who engage in discrimination, harassment, or retaliation will be subject to disciplinary measures up to and including expulsion.

 Renumbered from CCCD Policies 1201, 7813 (050-1-14, Spring 2011), and 7817 (050-1-14, Spring 2011

 Adopted: December 2, 2013

+Revised Date